Fr0zenCrane/UniCoT/README.md

 <sup>1</sup>Shanghai Academy of AI for Science, <sup>2</sup>Fudan University, <sup>3</sup>Nanyang Technological University

 ## Overview
-While Chain-of-Thought (CoT) reasoning has proven effective for complex text-based tasks, extending it to multimodal scenarios introduces new challenges.
+While Chain-of-Thought (CoT) reasoning has been proven effective for complex text-based tasks, extending it to multimodal scenarios introduces new challenges.
 In visual contexts, human reasoning often relies on understanding how visual states evolve over time, such as tracking object movements and spatial interactions.
 This demands that Multimodal Large Language Models (MLLMs) reason not only at the textual level but also effectively incorporate and interpret visual cues.

 To tackle this, we introduce **Uni-CoT**, a unified reasoning framework that extends CoT principles to the **multimodal domain**, empowering Multimodal Large Language Models (MLLMs) to perform **interpretable**, **step-by-step reasoning** across both **text and vision**.
 The core idea is to decompose complex multimodal tasks into structured, manageable steps that can be executed **sequentially or in parallel**, enabling more scalable and systematic reasoning as shown below.